kbroman/knitr_knutshell/pages/figs_tables.md

 description: Figures and tables with knitr and R Markdown.
 ---

-Figures are really easy in KnitR.
+Figures are really easy in knitr.
 Tables are not quite so easy, but the ability to produce fully reproducible tables is really important.
 You should never be copy-pasting or retyping data summaries into a table.

 ### Figures

-Figures are super easy in KnitR.
+Figures are super easy in knitr.
 For the most part, you don't need to do anything.
 If a code chunk produces a figure, it will automatically be produced and inserted into the final document.
 If a code chunk produces a bunch of figures, then a bunch of image files will be